orionrobots/orionrobots.github.io/wiki/fpga.md

 </p>
 <p>There is very little to stop you designing a small MicroController on your FPGA.
 Indeed there are some places with <a class="wiki" href="/wiki/open_source.html" title="Products and packages which are generally free.">open source</a> patterns for exactly that purpose.
 </p>
-<p>You may program these devices using a language called Verilog<a class="wiki wikinew for-review" title="Create page: Verilog">?</a>.
+<p>You may program these devices using a language called Verilog.
 One important thing to remember- is this is not a sequential language like C, but a hardware system - where every line is functioning at once.
 </p>
 <p>It can be fairly interesting sequencing something, but there are methods to acheive that.
 </p>